ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 For now, we can use the following terms to mean more or less the same thing.
 (There are fine-grained distinctions among these terms, but those won't be important until later in your studies)

-* A "terminal session" on your ACMS account
+* A "terminal session" on your ETS account
 * The "unix command line"
 * The "bash shell prompt"